julewczka/cluster-ansible/readme.md

 - python3

+In Addition you need to install following packages on the host (ansible controller machine):

+- ansible
+- kubernetes.core module for ansible

+Kubernetes.core module can be installed with `ansible-galaxy collection install kubernetes.core`.

 and following minimum requirements ([K8s hw recommendation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)) for virtual hardware:

 - atleast 2 cpu cores on your host